vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/fact/snapshot/README.md

 ### Purpose:

-This template can be used to load raw data from SuperCollider Data Lake to target 'Snapshot Periodic Fact Table' in Data Warehouse.
+This template can be used to load raw data from Data Lake to target 'Snapshot Periodic Fact Table' in Data Warehouse.
 In summary, it appends a snapshot of records observed between time t1 and t2 from the source table to the target table, truncating all present target table records observed after t1.